 For most of my clients with high or low cortisol I recommend no more than 30 minutes a day of strenuous cardio exercise.
 You can walk however much you want.
 Gentle exercises such as yoga and strength training are great.

 Because I work with many active folks, I want to address overexercising.
 High intensity or long duration workouts may provide some benefits for those people looking to lose body fat and increase their strength and fitness.
 But they “may push the body’s stress response too far, leading to a cascade of biochemical responses that can cause serious damage to one’s health in both the short and long term,” says Chris Kresser, functional medicine practitioner.

 • decrease in neurotransmitters such as glutamine, dopamine and 5-HTP

 All of the effects listed above can cause sleep disturbances, too!

-“Feeling ill or rundown, losing muscle mass, gaining fat, and constant exhaustion can all be signs of excessive exercise of any type.”
-If you’re experiencing any of these symptoms and you’re one of those ultra active people, you very well may be exercising too much and wreaking havoc on your health and your sleep.
+“Feeling ill or rundown, losing muscle mass, gaining fat, and constant exhaustion can all be signs of excessive exercise of any type,” according to Chris Kresser.

 Exercise isn’t enough if you’re sitting all day